 - 1 1/4" (3cm)

 As well as the above link, we have a detailed Blog on this topic here.

 Why use GutzBusta® Slow Feed Hay Nets?

-Our products are designed with large drawstrings to secure the hay net around your round bale.
+Our products are designed with large drawstrings to secure the hay net around your bale.
 It’s easier to put on compared to other hay nets available in the market.
-We’ve been making and selling hay nets for over 10 years (since 2011) and we know how the netting behaves over time.
+We’ve been making hay nets for over 12 years (since 2011) and we know how the netting behaves over time.
 This is why we developed a size and pattern that works to enable these nets to last longer.